ProductBuilders/productbuilders/README.md

 - [VitePress](https://vitepress.dev/) - A static site generator
 - Markdown for content
 - GitHub for collaboration and version control
+- Google Analytics for usage tracking
+- Custom Vue components for enhanced functionality

+## Features

+- **AI-First Approach**: Learn how to code using AI assistants without traditional programming knowledge
+- **Comprehensive Guide**: From ideation to scaling, covering the entire product development lifecycle
+- **Interactive Components**: Track user engagement with Google Analytics event tracking
+- **Real-World Case Studies**: Examples of applications built by non-technical founders using AI coding tools
+- **Community Integration**: Connect with other founders through our Discord community

 ## Getting Started